 Some will prefer to remove even the spark plugs and use them as glass-breaking tools, but I don’t think it’s worth the trouble.
 If you are in a survival scenario and you need to get chunks or ceramic from spark plugs to break a window, you are doing something very wrong.

-If society will collapse tomorrow the drivers will be gone after a few days or weeks.
+If society collapses tomorrow, the drivers will be gone after a few days or weeks.
 However, their cars will still be there, waiting for you.
-Scavenging abandoned cars for survival items is a good tactic to hoard items that will make your life easier in a world depleted of resources.
+Scavenging abandoned cars for survival items is an excellent tactic to hoard items that will make your life easier in a world depleted of resources.
 You never know what you might find in an abandoned car, so make sure you scavenge them if no other options are available.

 Stay Safe and God Bless!

 If you found this article useful, please vote for Prepper’s Will as a top prepper website: